Kasperskyi/DevOps_online_Lviv_2021Q4/m2/task2.1/readme.md

 ## 3. Results of work with Vagrant

-I worked with Vargrant first time.
-That is good tools for setup and configute multiple vms.
-I used all commands propose in task for creating vms.
+I worked with Vagrant first time.
+That is good tool for setup and configure multiple vms.
+I used all commands proposed in task for creating vms.

 See the some screenshots attached.